 Happy kid tip: Allow desperately hot child to lay down and watch the water flow in because it makes him happy.
 Which makes you happy.
 And yes, I waded in there too.

-8. Fill pool until full.
+8. Fill pool with water until full.

-It took 1.5 days to fill the pool up with the water running all day and turned off at night.
+Filling up the pool with gallons upon gallons of water took 1.5 days to fill the pool up with the water running all day and turned off at night.

 It’s like watching paint dry.
 Best to go do something else because you won’t be swimming the first day unless you just want to sit in some very cold water!
+Like my son did.

 Which is of course an option.